gprMax/gprMax/docs/source/examples_antennas.rst

 Results
 -------

-:numref:`antenna_like_MALA_1200_fs_results` shows the time history of the electric and magnetic field components from the receiver bowtie of the antenna model.
-The antenna bowties are aligned with the y axis so the output will be the Ey component of the electric field.
+:numref:`antenna_like_MALA_1200_fs_results` shows the time history of the y-component of the electric field from the receiver bowtie of the antenna model (the antenna bowties are aligned with the y axis).

 .. _antenna_like_MALA_1200_fs_results: